 Travelling on my own is something I’ve been doing since 2008 and I find it to be liberating and exciting.
-But, happy wandering days aside, one must be savvy when going it alone as a woman.
+But, happy wandering aside, you have to be savvy when going it alone as a woman.
 Personal safety is everything and over the past decade of tripping around the globe toute seule, I’ve gleaned a few useful tips that have helped me avoid unpleasant situations, those dampeners that can ruin an entire trip.
-This post details a few of are my security markers that I hope will be useful to any kindred soloists out there and enable fair explorers to go forth with confidence!
+This post details a few of my security markers that I hope will be useful to any kindred soloists out there and enable fair explorers to go forth with confidence!

 Do your destination homework